satansdeer/satansdeer.github.com/_posts/2018-02-27-ethereum-react-dapp-tutorial-part-2.markdown

 ![Tutorial Token Wallet](/assets/images/tutorial_token_wallet.png)

 ## Where To Go Next

+If you feel lazy – here is the repo with all the steps done: https://github.com/satansdeer/ethereum-token-tutorial

 This is it.
 Now you can create your own tokens with little to no effort.
 Use your new power wisely.